 To better understand the overall system's linear scaling behavior and identify potential improvements, we conducted a thorough system-wide study.
-All runs were performing using the n = 640K input, as it represents a medium-sized input suitable for a case study.
+All runs were performing using the $n=640{\rm K}$ input, as it represents a medium-sized input suitable for a case study.

-Consumer behavior: At any given point of time, a consumer in $pGraph{nb}$ is in one of the following states: i) (align) compute sequence alignment; or ii) (comm) communicate to fetch sequences or serve other consumers, or send pair request to master; or iii) (idle) wait for master to allocate pairs.
-As shown in Figure 2, an average consumer in $pGraph{nb}$ spends well over 98% of the total time computing alignments.
+Consumer behavior.
+At any given point of time, a consumer in $pGraph{nb}$ is in one of the following states: 1) (align) compute sequence alignment; or 2) (comm) communicate to fetch sequences or serve other consumers, or send pair request to master; or 3) (idle) wait for master to allocate pairs.
+As shown in Fig. 2, an average consumer in $pGraph{nb}$ spends well over 98 percent of the total time computing alignments.
 This desired behavior can be attributed to the combined effectiveness of our masking strategies, communication protocols and the local sequence cache management strategy.
 The fact that the idle time is negligible demonstrates the merits of sending timely requests to the master depending on the state of the local pair buffer.
 Despite the fact that sequence requests are random and are done asynchronously, the contribution due to communication is negligible both at the senders and receivers.
-Keeping a small subgroup size
+Keeping a small subgroup size (16 in our experiments) is also a notable contributor to the reason why the overhead due to sequence fetches is negligible.
+For larger subgroup sizes, this asynchronous wait times can increase (as shown in Section 4.3).